dotnet/WatsonWebserver/README.md

   - Followed by static routes (any HTTP method)
   - Then dynamic (regex) routes (any HTTP method)
   - Then the default route (any HTTP method)
-- When defining dynamic routes (regex), add the most specific routes first.
-Dynamic routes are evaluated in-order; the first match is used.
+- When defining dynamic routes (regex), the longest match is used
+  - If you wish to use first match or shortest match, modify ```Server.DynamicRoutes.Matcher.MatchPreference```
 - If a matching content route exists:
   - And the content does not exist, a standard 404 is sent
   - And the content cannot be read, a standard 500 is sent